 City of Vancouver and Clark County have numerous opportunities throughout the year to dispose of household hazardous waste.
-Look for additional information regarding on-going disposal options at www.RecyclingA-Z.com.
+Visit Clark County's Green Neighbors website for more information about recycling events: www.clarkgreenneighbors.org/recyclingday.html.
+Also look for other recycling options at www.recyclinga-z.com.

 Household Hazardous Waste - Collection Sites

 Solvents, paints, pesticides, herbicides, fertilizer, batteries, and other chemicals should not be included in your garbage.
 Up to 25 gallons of household hazardous wastes are accepted from residents free of charge on designated days at the following locations.
 There are a number of opportunities to safely remove household hazardous waste by dropping them off at permanent collection sites located throughout the city and county.
 See bottom of webpage for maps to each facility.

 11034 NE 117th Avenue